pjchung/pjchung.github.io/_posts/2014-11-11-barretts-esophagus.md

   * Unclear whether Antireflux Procedures prevent Esophageal Adenocarcinoma
 * **Esophagectomy**
   * The gold standard in treatment for **HGD**
-  * Cures and serves as a prophylaxis against Esophageal Adenocarcinoma in patients with **HGD BE**
+  * Cures and serves as a prophylaxis against Esophageal Adenocarcinoma in patients with **HGD**
   * Overall perioperative mortality of 0.94%
   * Initial and prolonged adjustment period
   * However quality-of-life score similar to national norm by 5 years